huntdatacenter/about/pages/en/about/careers.md

       <div class="hc-container-subtitle" style="text-align: left">
         <v-row>
           <v-col cols="12">
-            <strong>Our fundamental passion is to make science happen.</strong> Scientists are the heroes of this story.
+            <strong>Our fundamental passion is to make science happen.</strong>
+            Scientists are the heroes of this story.
 We are here to help them along on their journey.
 If it means guiding them in using GPUs, building brand new tools or helping a very nervous student who’s never used Linux before – each step is equally important.
           </v-col>
           <v-col cols="12">
+            <strong>Open source.</strong>
-            <strong>Open source.</strong> We encourage the use of open source software.
+            We encourage the use of open source software.
 Science is global and we want our users to be able to take their methods with them when they move between countries.
           </v-col>
           <v-col cols="12">
+            <strong>Fail safely.</strong>
-            <strong>Fail safely.</strong> Working with sensitive data is hard and we want our scientists to stay productively curious.
+            Working with sensitive data is hard and we want our scientists to stay productively curious.
 We don’t reach that goal by removing every barrier for them – or for ourselves.
 Rather, we dive into the deep end together.
 As technology, laws and science evolves, we make sure that both our users and our team pick up new skills.
           </v-col>
         </v-row>
       </div>
     </div>
   </div>

   <div class="hc-block">
     <div class="hc-block-container">
       <div class="hc-container-title">
-        Our solution
+        Research services for sensitive data and high impact international science
       </div>
       <v-row class="pt-10 pb-6">
         <v-col cols="12" class="v-col-sm-12 v-col-md-6 align-self-stretch">